Under fire over Congo rebels, Rwanda wins Security Council seat

 Australian Foreign Minister Bob Carr described Australia's election as a "big juicy, decisive win" that endorsed the country as a good global citizen.

-"For us as a middle power a long way from the centres of clout in the world, the centres of power in the world, this is a lovely moment," Carr told reporters after the vote.
+"For us as a middle power a long way from the centers of clout in the world, the centers of power in the world, this is a lovely moment," Carr told reporters after the vote.

 South Africa, Colombia, Germany, India and Portugal are leaving the Security Council in December.
 Azerbaijan, Guatemala, Pakistan, Togo and Morocco will remain until the end of 2013.